marie678/Projet-Mise-en-prod-3A/README.md

 1. [Food.com Recipes and Reviews](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews/data): This dataset provides a wide variety of recipes along with their nutritional information, cooking times, servings, ratings, and more.
 2. [Recipe Dataset (2M+ recipes)](https://www.kaggle.com/datasets/wilmerarltstrmberg/recipe-dataset-over-2m/data): This dataset adds information about ingredient quantities and measurements for each recipe.
 It contains over 2 million recipes, many of which are also included in the first dataset.

-These files are stored in SSP Cloud's S3 storage.
+These files are stored in SSP Cloud's S3 storage bucket.

 **Data aggregation**

 The scripts in `src/preprocessing` loads, merges the two datasets and outputs a cleaned and processed dataframe in parquet format.
-The final dataset can be found at `Data/sample_recipes_10k.parquet`.
+The final dataset can be found at `data/final_df.parquet`.

 The final dataset includes new categorical and binary filters to enable users to refine their recipe searches within the app:
 * `TotalTime_cat` ("< 30min", "< 1h", "> 1h")